akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## The King’s Demand

-One autumn morning a royal messenger rode up to Harold's manor at Stanwey.
-The man unrolled a small parchment *writ* and proclaimed...
+One autumn morning, the Stanwey village smithy was startled by the heavy thud of a horse passing through.
+A servant peered from the main doorway of Harold’s timber manor as a royal rider pulled up, his cloak stained with the road.

+Without dismounting, the rider unrolled a stiff parchment.
+He did not look at the servant, but rather at the high timber gables of the hall, as if addressing the structure itself.
+His voice rang with the sharp, clipped accent of the Norman court as he proclaimed:

-“The king hunts in Rockingham Forest.”
+“The King hunts in Rockingham Forest.”

-(Whenever the king travelled, landholders such as Harold were expected to provide *purveyance*: food and supplies for the royal household.
+He held the *writ* high, the wax seal catching the morning light.
 Rockingham was the King's forest, and the King’s forest had its own laws.
 A man might lose a hand for taking the King’s deer, yet a king might take from a man without apology.
-The servant held the paper high in the air.)
+Under the right of *purveyance*, landholders such as Harold were expected to provide food and supplies whenever the royal court moved through the shire.)

 “This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table.”